jchiare/ultimate-coders/README.md

 1. In your terminal, navigate to your `code` (or any) folder
 3. [Clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 4. Pull the dependencies by typing `npm install`
-5. Run the code with `node index.js` or, after you've ran `npm install -g nodemon@latest`, run `nodemon index.js` so that your server restart when you make changes
+5. Run the code with `node index.js` or, after you've ran `npm install nodemon --global`, run `nodemon index.js` so that your server restart when you make changes
 6. Go to [localhost:3000](localhost:3000) in your browser

 #### Navigating terminal: